cpske/ISP/assignment/week10/auth-exercise.md

     if request.method == 'POST':
         form = TodoForm(request.POST)
         if form.is_valid():
-            # create a todo from the form so we can set
+            # create a todo from the form data so we can set
-			# specific attributes
+			# the user who owns this todo and then save the todo
             todo = form.save(commit=False)
             todo.user = request.user
             todo.done = False